fentie/netbeans-colors-solarized/README.md

 Installation
 ------------

-1. Download this repo.
+1. Download the NetBeans Solarized repo.
 Unpack the downloaded file, then manually create a new zip file containing the "config" folder.

 2. Open NetBeans, select Preferences, then Import in the lower left.
 Navigate